guilhemmarchand/trackme/docs/rest_api_reference.rst

 elastic_dedicated_by_name / Get shared Elastic Source by name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint retrieves a dedicated Elastic Source configuration stored in the collection returned as a JSON array, its requires a GET call with the following information:**
+**This endpoint retrieves a dedicated Elastic Source configuration stored in the collection returned as a JSON array, it requires a GET call with the following information:**

 - ``"data_name": "<name of the Elastic Source>"``